MattechLab/monalisa/_sources/2-1_introduction.rst.txt

 Iterative reconstructions for Cartesian trajectories are not implemented yet in Monalisa.
 But all DFTs for that purpose are already present in the toolbox.
 Also, many partial-cartesian reconstructions are not implemented as compared to non-cartesian reconstructions.

-Feel free to try implementating some reconstructions missing in our list.
+Feel free to try implementing some reconstructions missing in our list.
 We would be happy to test it and include it in Monalisa if it works.
 In that case you would be the author of the reconstruction function that you wrote.